 It does not matter if your effort on a grant project is less than was originally proposed.

 No. You may need to notify your sponsor if your reduction in effort is more than 25% of the originally proposed effort.
 Please contact Grants Management for further advice.

 If you are putting in more effort than what was proposed the effort should be increased on the form.

 No. Effort needs to be certified up to the amount proposed.
 Additional effort is considered cost share which is not encouraged.
 The federal government only requires the certification of the proposed effort.
 There is only an issue if the effort is less than what was proposed.

 After the effort certification report has been signed and returned, a salary correction can be done on those pay periods.

-Please see the Grants Manager who can explain further what effort is, how we certify to our effort, why we certify to our effort, how we read our effort certification forms, and how we can correct our effort certification forms.
+Please see the Grants Manager who can explain further what effort is, how to certify effort, why effort needs to be certified, how to read the effort certification forms, and how to correct effort certification forms.